TheMeteoRain/quality-of-exile/README.md

   - Instead of holding modifier keys (SHIFT and CTRL) continuously, you can toggle them on or off as needed.
   - When toggling modifier keys, an overlay will display their current status.
 By default, this overlay appears in the bottom-right corner of the game.
 However, it is recommended to reposition it via the settings.
 The overlay is designed to fit above your flasks but can be placed anywhere you prefer.
 - **Automatic Toggle Reset**
-  - Automatically resets any toggles left ON when pressing ALT+TAB, the Windows key, or ESC.
+  - Toggles are automatically reset when pressing ALT+TAB, the Windows key, or ESC.
-  - Automatically resets any toggles left ON when entering a new area or when the game window is not active
+  - Toggles also reset upon entering a new area or when the game window loses focus.
   - Uses local `Client.txt` file.
 - **Dynamic Hotkeys**
   - Dynamic Hotkeys allow keys to serve dual purposes based on your current location in the game.
   - For example, you can assign numbers (1, 2, 3, 4, 5) to Dynamic Hotkeys.
-In combat areas, these keys perform their default actions (e.g., using flasks).
-In towns, they execute specific macros (e.g., crafting).
+In combat areas, these keys perform their default actions (e.g. using flasks).
+In towns, they execute specific macros (e.g. crafting).
 This effectively lets you "double-bind" keys for different contexts.
+This is to combat keybind bloat.
   - Dynamic Hotkeys are clearly marked in the list below.
+  - When the tool starts, Dynamic Hotkeys are enabled by default, executing their corresponding macros.
+It will begin tracking location on the first loading screen.
   - Uses local `Client.txt` file.
 - **Pixel Selection**
   - Allows you to select specific pixels where a hotkey will be triggered.